Clinical Trials

 About Clinical Trials for DM199

-DM199 is a synthetic form of the human tissue kallikrein 1 protein (KLK1), which is produced mainly in the kidneys, pancreas and salivary glands.
-DM199 has the potential to treat several diseases where sufficient levels of KLK1 are necessary for healthy function.
+Our investigational drug product candidate, DM199 is a synthetic form of the human tissue kallikrein-1 protein (KLK1), which is primarily produced in the kidneys, as well as in the pancreas and salivary glands.
+We believe that DM199 has the potential to treat several diseases where sufficient levels of KLK1 are necessary for healthy function.

 Acute Ischemic Stroke (ReMEDy2) Study